 A significant change is a change to your confirmed holiday which can reasonably be said to have a significant effect on it.
 Examples of significant and minor changes are as follows: Significant change: a change from two days port of calls to two days sailing instead.
 Minor change: a change from one port of call to another; a change from one day’s port of call to one day’s sailing; a change in timings for any port(s) of call but the ship still calls at the port concerned; a change in order of ports that are visited.
-Very rarely, we may be forced by 'force majeure' (see clause 40) to change or terminate your holiday after departure but before the scheduled end of your time away.
+Very rarely, we may be forced (see clause 40)to change or terminate your holiday after departure but before the scheduled end of your time away.
 This is extremely unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.

 36. Eligibility to travel and guest behaviour